 SCHEDULE ONLINE (480) 626-2552

 If you or someone you love is suffering from opioid addiction, Suboxone Therapy can ease withdrawal discomfort, cravings, and help pave the pathway to recovery.
-It is one of the newest treatments offered at Integrated Pain Consultants, and recommended to many patients by double board-certified Dr. Nikesh Seth as an alternative to methadone and other opioids.
+It is one of the newest treatments offered at Integrated Pain Consultants, and recommended for many patients as an alternative to methadone and other opioids.

 Methadone is an opiate, or a synthetic opioid, used for short-term pain management as well as treating opiate addiction.
 Methadone can be just as addictive as other types of opioids because it is still in the opiate family.
 Fortunately, Suboxone Therapy is now available as an alternative and it is covered by most insurance policies.